-After months of research and analyzing information from 2200+ cat food products, I'm excited to finally be able to report on which wet cat food products ranked the best!
+After months of research and analyzing information from 2400+ cat food products from over 140 brands, I'm excited to be able to report on which wet cat food products ranked the best!

 Every cat is different, so there is no one single best wet cat food.
 Allergies, health concerns, price and even the pickiness of your particular feline will all play a part in helping you determine what is the best wet cat food for your situation.

 However, analyzing all the data has shown me there are definitely different tiers of quality across the 1500+ wet cat food products I've looked at.
 Below you'll find 12 of the best wet cat foods that scored the highest using my fact-based, unbiased analysis of each product using the manufacturer's published nutritional information.

 When looking to find the highest quality cat food product, I'm primarily looking at two different properties of each particular variety.
 Pet foods manufactured in the United States and Canada are required to publish this information, so it makes sense that products can be compared against each other this way.

 For the purposes of this list, a wet or canned cat food is any variety that contains more than 20% moisture as reported by the manufacturer.
 However, varieties labelled as a raw, freeze-dried, dehydrated or frozen diet have been excluded as those formulas are different enough to warrant their own list in the future.